-Bluebonnets first appear in the fall from a small, tough seed.
-The little rosettes hug the ground over the course of autumn and winter, growing only a little but enjoying any rain that falls their way.
+Regardless of where bluebonnets appear, they first appear in the fall from a small, tough seed shot out of the parent flower the previous April.
+The little rosettes stay close the ground over the course of autumn and winter, growing only a little but enjoying any rain that falls their way.
 The rains over these winter months set the course for spring.
 By the time February and March arrive, the rosettes are eager for water and warmer weather.
-When the conditions are right, they grow quickly into beautiful flowers for all to enjoy.
+When the conditions are right and the ground warms as spring progresses, they grow quickly into beautiful flowers for all to enjoy.
 The most prolific bluebonnet displays show up in wet springs and nearly always coincide with an El Nino weather pattern.

 Contrary to the seemingly straightforward approach to beautiful spring blooms, the recognition of the bluebonnet as a symbol of Texas proved more difficult.
 About 100 years ago, lawmakers engaged in much discussion over the choices for Texas' state flower.
 The men argued over the cactus - hardy and tough - or the business friendly cotton boll (yes, spelled boll).
 The women, however, pushed for Lupinus subcarnosus, a smaller version of the common bluebonnet also known as buffalo clover.
 The men acquiesced, being the gentlemen they were, and in 1901 Texas has found its state flower.
 Or so it thought.
 The folks in government didn't realize it at the time, but there was another species of this wildflower out there, Lupinus texensis, or Texas bluebonnet.
 This plant was a showier, taller and more robust version than the chosen version.
 So for the next 70 years, the debate ensued.
 Finally, in 1971, the legislature compromised and stated very diplomatically that both species of bluebonnet, as well as any future species discovered in Texas, would be recognized officially as the flower representing the state.